 Double chocolate black forest cake made with velvety buttermilk chocolate cake, chocolate diplomat cream, black cherry preserves and fresh black cherries.

-What is black forest cake and why is it called that?
+What is black forest cake

 Black forest cake is originally called black forest gateau, black forest cherry torte or Schwarzwälder Kirschtorte.
 There’s a dark forest in southern Germany, where Schwarzwälder Kirsch, a specialty liquor, is distilled from sour cherries (morello cherries) and used to make this cake.